dmatscheko/sslserver/README.md

 ### File system access — what, why, and the two modes

-- **The `chmod` in step 3 is real and permanent.** It exists because after the privilege drop the child runs as an unprivileged user that could not read root-owned content otherwise — and because nothing, including the serving process itself, should be able to *write* web content.
+- **The `chmod` and `chown` in step 3 are real and permanent.** The chmod exists because after the privilege drop the child runs as an unprivileged user that could not read root-owned content otherwise — and because nothing, including the serving process itself, should be able to *write* web content.
+The chown to root exists because permissions alone do not bind an owner: a file owned by the jail user could simply be chmodded writable again by a compromised serving process.
+Root-owned read-only files are immutable for the jailed child, which runs without any capabilities.
+Symbolic links are left untouched.
 - **`serve-files-not-in-cache: true` (default):** the child chroots *into the web root* and keeps read-only access to it.
 Requests for files that are not cached — larger than `max-cacheable-file-size`, or created after